masc-ucsc/docs/docs/pyrope/01-introduction.md

 $prp test gcd
 ```

 The `gcd.prp` includes the top level module (`gcd`) and the unit test.

-To understand the differences
-with alternative HDLs, the same GCD with CHISEL:
+* Some Pyrope features not common in other HDLs (CHISEL):

-Some of the visible differences:
+    - Pyrope is not a DSL.
+Most modern HDLs like CHISEL, pyMTL, pyRTL, CλaSH

-* Pyrope has global type inference.
-The gcd.prp file doe not specify any size.
-The size
+      are DSL cases.
+In this cases, there is a host language (SCALA, or Python,
-is inferred from instantiation, in this case the test.
+      or Haskell) that must be executed.
+The result of the execution is the hardware
-* Pyrope has special variable markers: $ is for inputs, % for outputs, and # for registers.
+      description which can be Verilog or some internal IR like FIRRTL in CHISEL.
-* CHISEL is a DSL.
-E.g: the `=` are SCALA, the `===` is generated HDL.
-The GCDCalculator is
+      The advantage of the DSL is that it can leverage the existing language to
-a SCALA program, and the GCD is a generated CHISEL module.
+      have a nice hardware generator.
+The disadvantage is that there are 2 languages

-Some not so visible differences:
+      at once, the DSL and the host language, and that it is difficult to do

-Pyrope is not a DSL.
-There are several DSL Hardware Description Languages (HDL)
+      incremental because the generated executable from host language must be
-like CHISEL, pyMTL, pyRTL, CλaSH.
-In all the DSL cases, there is a host
+      executed to generate the design.

-language (SCALA, or Python, or Haskell) that must be executed.
-The result of
+    - Global type inference.
+In the gcd example, the input/outputs are
-the execution is the hardware description which can be Verilog or some internal
+      inferred.

-IR like FIRRTL in CHISEL.
-The advantage of the DSL is that it can leverage the
+    - Synthesizable object system with runtime polymorphism

-existing language to have a nice hardware generator.
-The disadvantage is that
+    - Immutable objects

-there are 2 languages at once, the DSL and the host language, and that it is
+* Some Pyrope features not common in other languages

-difficult to do incremental because the generated executable from host language
+    - No object references, only pass by value

-must be executed to generate the design.
+    - Pipelining support